 Sapna's dream is to become a lawyer, to fight for the rights of the impoverished and change her community.
 Child labour is one of the topics she is not afraid to debate.
 "For poor families, bread comes first and education next".
-Children, such as she are forced to work at an early age and although illegal in India, little is being done on raising awareness on the issues.
+Children are sometimes forced to work at an early age and although it is illegal in India, little is being done on raising awareness on the issues.
 "Children have to be provided education and their families with work opportunities".
 That's why Sapna strongly believes her destiny is to create a "sister Khushi"- an organization like ours that will support both children and their families.

 "I trust God gave me a good destiny" is what Sapna says when she tries to explain how she sees her future.
 "I have a good family, good friends and good teachers to advise me".